2021 Maciej Kedzierski

 2017 PAUL BLISS

 In 2014, Paul Bliss was diagnosed with cancer which led to him losing his right eye.
 He also underwent risky surgery to remove cancer from the brain lining of his forehead.
 After 6 weeks of radiation, it seemed the cancer was gone.
 But in 2016, Paul learned he had cancer in his liver and has been getting treated with chemotherapy.
 The Cranberry CUP community helped Paul and his family with financial support so that they could concentrate on Paul's treatment.
-Paul continues to bravely fight his cancer and enjoys life by spending time with his wife Jennifer and four children, Caitlin, Shawn, Natalie, and Carter.
+Paul continued to bravely fight his cancer and enjoyed life by spending time with his wife Jennifer and four children, Caitlin, Shawn, Natalie, and Carter.
+Unfortunately, Paul lost his battle with cancer and died peacefully surrounded by his wife and children on August, 26, 2020.

 2016 JORDAN MAJCAN